Fashion M&A, like a crop top, is hard to pull off

 The second-largest acquisition, J. Crew Group Inc, which TPG Capital and Leonard Green & Partners bought for about $3 billion, is now being restructured.
 Gymboree Corp filed for bankruptcy last month, seven years after Bain Capital's $1.8 billion purchase.

-Many U.S. fashion bosses are finding they have no option but to consider a sale as pressure mounts from more affordable fast-fashion chains from Europe such as Zara (ITX.MC) and H&M (HMb.ST), and customers abandon malls in favor of Amazon.com Inc (AMZN.O) and other online retailers.
+Many U.S. fashion bosses are finding they have no option but to consider a sale as pressure mounts from more affordable fast-fashion chains from Europe such as Zara and H&M, and customers abandon malls in favor of Amazon.com Inc and other online retailers.

 Outerwear brand Eddie Bauer, for example, is exploring a sale while also seeking relief from its debt load, sources have told Reuters.
 Teen brand American Apparel explored a sale last year before ultimately filing for bankruptcy.